wvellc/WL_TimerService_Flutter/README.md

   flutter:
     sdk: flutter
   get: ^4.6.5 # Replace with the latest version
-  intl: ^0.19.0 # Replace with the latest version
   timer_service_flutter: ^1.0.0 # Replace with the latest version
 ```